BestTimesToVisit.com Logo

 food

-Seek out a traditional 'boteco' (neighborhood bar) away from the tourist crowds for an authentic feijoada experience.
-This hearty black bean and pork stew is a national treasure, best enjoyed on a Saturday afternoon with a cold caipirinha.
-Ask locals for their favorite, often unassuming, spot.
+Seek out a bustling 'boteco' (local bar) away from the main tourist drag for an authentic feijoada experience.
+This hearty black bean and pork stew is a national treasure, best enjoyed with a cold caipirinha and the lively chatter of locals.

 Best time: Year-round